w3f/staking-rewards-collector/README.md

 # Staking Rewards Collector v1.21

 # Disclaimer
 Everyone using this tool does so at his/her own risk.
-Neither I nor Web3 Foundation guarantee that the data is valid and every user is responsible for double-checking the results of this tool.
-In addition, every user must do his/her own research about how stake rewards are taxable in his/her regulatory framework.
+Neither I nor Web3 Foundation guarantee that any data collected is valid and every user is responsible for double-checking the results of this tool.
+In addition to potential bugs in this code, you are relying on third-party data: Subscan's API is used to collect staking data and CoinGecko's API is used to collect daily price data.

-**Note**: The current estimate of overall tax burden assumes that staking rewards are taxed as they are paid out into the account with the respective spot-price of the day.
-It is unclear, whether this is the right way to do it.
-In addition, note that you are relying on Subscan's API (for staking data) as well as CoinGecko's API (for price data).
+**This is no tax advice**: Every user is responsible to do his/her own research about how stake rewards are taxable in his/her regulatory framework.

 # Changelog
 ## Version 1.21